 - Through Virginia Cooperative Extension, some 5,500 Master Gardener volunteers add more than 350,000 hours annually to the resources of Virginia Tech and Virginia State University each year.

-- Locally in 2018, 144 active Piedmont Master Gardener volunteers, provided nearly 13,000 hours of service, bringing scientific knowledge of the best horticulture and landscape management practices to the people of Charlottesville and Albemarle County.
+- Locally, in 2019, 144 active Piedmont Master Gardener volunteers, provided nearly 13,000 hours of service, bringing scientific knowledge of the best horticulture and landscape management practices to the people of Charlottesville and Albemarle County.